Ready to explore Bald Rock Mountain? Here's everything you need to know before you go!

 Wildlife and Natural Features

-Bald Rock Mountain supports a healthy population of Maine's signature wildlife species.
-Black bears, moose, and deer all inhabit the mountain's forests, making wildlife encounters a possibility throughout the hiking season.
-The diverse forest ecosystem provides habitat for numerous other species, from small mammals to various bird species that call these mixed woods home.
+Bald Rock Mountain supports Maine's signature wildlife species including black bears, moose, and deer that inhabit the mountain's forests.
+The diverse forest ecosystem provides habitat for numerous other species, from small mammals to various bird species.
+The trail provides good wildlife viewing opportunities throughout the hiking season.

 Planning Your Visit

-Weather conditions can change rapidly at elevation, making layers and rain protection essential gear regardless of the forecast at the trailhead.
-The exposed summit offers no shelter from wind, rain, or intense sun, so hikers should prepare for full exposure to whatever conditions the day brings.
+Weather conditions can change rapidly at elevation, making layers and rain protection essential regardless of the forecast.
+The exposed summit offers no shelter from wind, rain, or intense sun.
+Hikers should prepare for full exposure to whatever conditions the day brings.

 Ready to go?